RayyanX95/converto/README.md

 ## Challenges
 There was only big challenge, It was how to store all units in a hierarchy that makes it easy to deal with them and extract them to show on the screen as next two images image:
+* From Unit List: <br />
 ![List of units to select from](https://github.com/Rayyan995/converter/blob/master/screenshots/c_from.png)
+* To Unit List: <br />
 ![List of units to select from](https://github.com/Rayyan995/converter/blob/master/screenshots/c_to.png)

-I tried to set them in next from that makes it too easy to with the units:
+I tried to set them in a form that makes it easy to deal with the units, next code:
 ``` js
 export const allUnits = [
     // length units